Hembury History, Family Crest & Coats of Arms

 The surname Hembury was first found in Devon at Broadhembury which is also known as Hembury, a parish and former market-town in the union of Honiton.
 Hembury is also the name of a Neolithic causewayed enclosure and Iron Age hill fort near Honiton in Devon and is thought to date back from the late fifth and early fourth century BC.
 Hembury Castle is an Iron Age Hill fort near Tythecott, south of Buckland Brewer.
 Some researchers believe that the name is related to the name Embury, but this is not the case as this name is a distinct Devon name whereas Embury hails from Somerset.

 Early History of the Hembury family

-Another 131 words (9 lines of text) covering the years 1327, 1377 and 1761 are included under the topic Early Hembury History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hembury research.
+Another 66 words (5 lines of text) covering the years 1327, 1377 and 1761 are included under the topic Early Hembury History in all our PDF Extended History products and printed products wherever possible.

 Hembury Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hembury are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hembury include: Hembery, Hembry, Hembrow, Hembrough, Hemborough, Hembury, Hembergh, Hembro, Hembray, Hembree and many more.